Sources of Financing and Intercreditor Agreement

-Equity contributors in project financed transactions might include the project participants, local investors, the host government, the grantor, other interested governments, institutional investors and bilateral or multilateral organisations.
+Equity contributors in project financed transactions might include the project participants, local investors, the host government, the grantor, other interested governments, institutional investors and bilateral or multilateral organizations.
 Equity investors will want to pay in their equity investment as late as possible in the construction period, even wholly back-ended to save costs and improve their aggregate equity return.

 Lenders will prefer front-ended or pro rata equity investment to maintain their cushion ratios on debt drawn-down.
-Lenders may want a bank or third party payment guarantee on equity payments to be made later in the project to ensure they will be available at the time agreed.
+Lenders may want a bank or third-party payment guarantee on equity payments to be made later in the project to ensure they will be available at the time agreed.

-As noted in Project Finance, while the liability of project sponsors is usually limited to the level of their shareholdings, lenders will seek limited recourse to the assets of the shareholders in certain specified situations, up to a limited maximum amount and over a limited period.
+As noted in Project Finance - Key Concepts, while the liability of project sponsors is usually limited to the level of their shareholdings, lenders will seek limited recourse to the assets of the shareholders in certain specified situations, up to a limited maximum amount and over a limited period.
 The extent to which some recourse is provided is commonly called "sponsor support".
 Where some portion of the project involves more risk than another, recourse may be provided to the lenders to the extent of that risk or until that high risk period has passed.

 Alternatively, the amount of recourse allowed to the lenders may be limited in value.
 In project financing, the construction phase involves particular risks for the lenders.
 The value of the project against which the lenders provide financing is usually in the operation and the payment stream supported by the concession agreement rather than the physical assets of the project.
 In a new build project, there will be no revenue stream until the operating period.
 As the lenders will bear more risk until construction is complete, sponsor support is sometimes provided for the period up to completion of the works.
 It may also be provided for the period until certain financial ratios are achieved, or until the works have achieved a period of operation at a certain level.